 St. James' Episcopal Church strives to offer opportunities for children, youth and adults to form and develop a relationship with God through Jesus Christ.
 (See additional children and youth programs.)

-Lay Eucharistic Ministry
+Lay Eucharistic Visitation Ministry

-The Lay Eucharistic Ministry at Saint James' provides the healing comfort of Communion to those who are home bound or hospitalized.
+The Lay Eucharistic Visitaiton Ministry at Saint James' provides the healing comfort of Communion to those who are home bound or hospitalized.
 When those who can not worship with us because of illness or injury are visited, the care and concern of our parish is evident.
 We at Saint James' believe that no one should be isolated from our community because of a temporary or permanent disability to come to church.
-Any requests for visits by our lay ministers can be directed to our church office at 262-334-4242.
+Any requests for visits by our lay visitors can be directed to our church office at 262-334-4242.

 This weekly free noon meal program, is a community service outreach of St. James' Episcopal Church along with 16 other churches and civic organizations in the Washington County area.
 We serve our Harvest House meals in the lower level of St. James' every Saturday from 11:30 until 12:30.
 There are no criteria to attend, and no questions are asked.
 All are welcome and lunch is served in a warm, friendly atmosphere.
 For more information, please also see the Harvest House Facebook page here.

 The Diocese of Milwaukee Haiti Project is an outreach ministry of the Episcopal Church in Wisconsin.
 It is a partnership in mission and community development with St. Marc's Episcopal Church in Jeannette, Haiti, a small mountain village.
 The mission includes a church, medical clinic, elementary school, high school and a trade school that teaches electricity, plumbing, tiling, sewing and agriculture.
 The mission has been instrumental in helping local farmers produce a high quality coffee sold under the brand name "Singing Rooster."
 The coffee production helps the farmers support their families and helps the Haiti Project maintain the mission.